mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 Alternatively, you can achieve a similar behavior by implementing this feature outside the component as shown bellow.
 This implementation does not support every feature of the grid but can be a good starting point for large datasets.

+The idea is to add a property `descendantCount` on the row and to use it instead of the internal grid state.
+To do so, we need to override both the `renderCell` of the grouping column and to manually open the rows by listening to `GridEvents.rowExpansionChange`.

 {{"demo": "pages/components/data-grid/group-pivot/TreeDataLazyLoading.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Full example